Title: On the Verge (Prelude to an Admission of Love)

 “Mulder, we’ll die if we stay here.”

 “We’ll die,” he thinks he hears Scully say, her voice thick with worry.
 He fights his way toward consciousness.
 His head is pounding and he feels chilled to the bone.
-He’s pretty sure it would be easier to bench press 300 pounds right now than to open his eyes, and he’s only ever bench-pressed 185.
+He’s pretty sure it would be easier to benchpress 300 pounds right now than to open his eyes, and he’s only ever bench-pressed 185.
 On his best day.
 This clearly isn’t his best day.
-With Scully’s words echoing in his head, he forces his eyes open.
-He blinks against an intense glare and flurry of snow.
+With Scully’s words echoing in his brain, he forces his eyes open.
+He blinks against an intense glare and a flurry of snow.

 Scully is sprawled on the ice beside him, one arm hooked around his waist.